This blog may contain affiliate links. Read our disclosure policy for more info.

 In order to go mountain biking, you must book a tour.
 This tour is a full-day experience that drives you to three different areas where you’ll be about to go downhill mountain biking!
 I love that this lets you get off the main tourist track and into the wilderness.
 We saw a lot of wildlife and learned about the history of the area from our local guide.

-This small group tour will give you tons of views including the Strait of Magellan, Tierra del Fuego Island, and Otway Sound.
-Snacks, park fees, all equipment and gear, your guide, and transport are included!
-This experience is $192 USD and lasts all day.
+This small group tour will give you tons of views, including the Strait of Magellan, Tierra del Fuego Island, and Otway Sound.
+Plus, snacks, park fees, all equipment and gear, your guide, and transport are included!

 6. Go Whale and Dolphin Watching